 Oxaliplatin can affect the nerves in your hands and feet, which can cause tingling and numbness (peripheral neuropathy).
-This normally gets better after your treatment, but for some people it may never go away.
+This normally gets better after your treatment finishes, but for some people it may never go away.
+This can feel worse in the cold, so wrap up warm if you are going outside.
 Talk to your chemotherapy team if you have any tingling or numbness in your fingers or toes.

 Feeling or being sick (nausea or vomiting)